Crondale/SassSharp/README.md

 * ~~@import~~
 * ~~@mixin~~
 * ~~@media~~
+* ~~@extend~~
 * ~~@if~~
 * ~~@each~~
-* @for
+* ~~@for~~

 ##Contribution
 New features and bug fixes is done tests first.
 Tests are done by creating scss files in testfiles folder and are automatically compared using LibSass.
+Please feel free to suggest unit tests or fork the repo.